Why is New Year’s Eve called Silvester in Germany?

-Growing up, I always wondered why New Year’s Eve was called Silvester, and I get emails asking “what is Sylvester”?
-My parents always celebrated New Year’s Eve with a party… but a Silvester Party?
-The whole thing is a little bit confusing….
+In Germany, New Year’s Eve is called Silvester, but WHY?
+My parents always celebrated New Year’s Eve with a party, but a Silvester Party?
+(I mean, “Who is this Sylvester, and why does he get a party?“) The whole thing is confusing.
 Fortunately, there is an easy explanation!
-And it all dates back to a pope… and a change in the calendar.
+And it all dates back to a pope and a change in the calendar.

 what is silvester